jodigiordano/lego_ev3/README.md

 ## TODO

-* DSL
+* Add a DSL on top of current lib
-* Plug a state machine lib + graph the state machine
+* Add a state machine on top of current lib
-* TCP server
+* Use the state machine to produce graphs of robot logic
-* Log to file with verbosity
+* Add logging and easy way to produce sensor graphs
-* Log each sensor individually to graph them
+* Polling sensors should probably be multi-threaded
-* One polling thread per sensor
+* Add examples